lsst/rtn-077/index.rst

 **Software (Science Pipelines)**

 - Deployment Frequency: *How often is* ``lsst_distrib`` *released?*
-- Lead time for changes: *Average time to research, implement and changes of three different levels: *non-scientific-behavior bug fix,  scientific-behavior change, swapping in a new state of the art algorithm.*
+- Lead time for changes: *Average time to research, implement and changes of three different levels: non-scientific-behavior bug fix,  scientific-behavior change, swapping in a new state of the art algorithm.*
 - Average time to recovery: *time to notice and fix a breaking commit on main for both* ``lsst_distrib`` *itself and various conitnuous integration builds.*
-- Average time to investigate an issue:
+- Average time to investigate an issue

 **Campaign Management (tracked jointly with Data Facility)**